Robert G. Graw, Jr., MD, CIC

 Lauren Burkhead, FNP-BC

 Ms. Burkhead attended the University of Maryland, Baltimore, where she received her Bachelor of Science in Nursing and Masters of Science as a Family Nurse Practitioner.
-Ms. Burkhead is currently a member of the American Academy of Nurse Practitioners, the Urgent Care Association of America, and the Maryland Academy of Advanced Practice Clinicians.
+She is a member of the American Academy of Nurse Practitioners, the Urgent Care Association of America, and the Maryland Academy of Advanced Practice Clinicians.

 Mr. Pastrana is a long-time community supporter of HeadFirst Sports Injury and Concussion Care.
 Born and raised in Anne Arundel County, he attended Annapolis High School where he received nine letters in football, wrestling, and lacrosse.
 After a year of preparatory schooling at Severn School, Mr. Pastrana accepted a full football scholarship to the University of Maryland where he was the team captain twice and earned First Team All-American honors as a lacrosse defenseman.
 After receiving a Bachelor of Science degree in Physical Education, he was drafted by the Denver Broncos Football Club and played for two years before briefly coaching the NFL's Buffalo Bills.